 understanding of the law, encouragement of excellence in the delivery of legal

 services and the improvement of the administration of just

 - Commencement Speaker, Randolph Macon Women's College, Lynchburg, Virginia.
 Gave speech entitled "Will You Find a Better Way?"

 - Style Magazine, named among Richmond's Best and Brightest Attorneys.

 - Named an Outstanding Woman of Greater Richmond in the area of Law by the Richmond YWCA.

 - Recognized by the Virginia Commission on the Status of Women for service to women of Virginia in promoting reform of legislation affecting women

 - Lifestyle Magazine, named as one of Richmond’s most powerful women.

-I was born in 1943, near the end of World War II.
+I was born near the end of World War II.
 It was a time in history when human depravity reached epoch proportions.
 The "good people" and the "bad people" both engaged in acts of mass destruction.
 Hitler's regime systematized the murder of millions.
 The Japanese raped and plundered their way across continents.
 The Americans fought valiantly against tyranny, and yet they gained the ignominious distinction of being the only nation to have instantaneously incinerated hundreds of thousands of people with atomic bombs.